nileshsimaria/jtimon/README.md

 </pre>

 # Config
-<pre>

 To explore what can go in config, please use --explore-config option.

 Except connection details like host, port, etc no other part of the config is mandatory e.g. do not use influx in your config if you dont want to insert data into it.

+<pre>

-$ ./jtimon --explore-config
+$ ./jtimon-darwin-amd64 --explore-config
-Version: version-not-available BuildTime build-time-not-available
+Version: 0ba993049ca2ac9690b0440df88ae4f5c3d26d37-master BuildTime 2018-05-23T23:47:27-0700

 {
     "host": "",